yrnehli/mac-os-spotify-adblocker/README.md

 # macOsSpotifyAdblocker

-Restarts Spotify whenever an ad starts playing
+Restarts Spotify whenever an ad starts playing (which skips the ad)

 ## Prerequisites: